 - If you need us to host, how many email addresses do you require?

 - Do you need the website submitted to search engines?

 This web design article is the intellectual property of Coza Web Design.

-Please do not copy and pass this off as your own.
+Please do not copy this in part or whole to pass this off as your own.
 Be original.